EEXCESS/c4/QueryCrumbs/Readme.md

 ## Installable Demo
 If you want to see the QueryCrumbs in action, take a look at the [EEXCESS Chrome extension](https://chrome.google.com/webstore/detail/eexcess/mnicfonfoiffhekefgjlaihcpnbchdbc) in the [Chrome webstore](https://chrome.google.com/webstore/).

+We also provide an [installable demo](https://chrome.google.com/webstore/detail/querycrumbs/keaphphnhpggbokapedeokdgkojhppjp) that exhibits different layers of the QueryCrumbs.
+The layer can be selected in the profile (button in the upper right corner) via `mode` at `display settings`.